 Howdy!
 Chef Alli Here.
 Let’s Get You Cookin’….
 Shall We?? 🙂

 This is the perfect dish for using up leftover mashed potatoes!
 (Although, really… who has those?)
-But maybe you made extra of these Mashed Potatoes Supreme and you don’t dare to throw them away.
-Therefore, cheddar mashed potato waffles are your dish!
+But maybe you made extra of these Mashed Potatoes Supreme, you sure don’t won’t want to throw them away.

 The great part about leftover mashed potatoes is that they are not as fluffy and light as they were the night before.
-That’s because all of their parts- butter, cream, s&p, the starch in the potatoes- have had time to marinate and stiffen up a bit.
+That’s because all of their parts – butter, cream, and the starch in the potatoes – have had time to marinate and stiffen up a bit.
 As a result, leftover cheddar mashed potato waffles are even better, sturdier, and more flavorful than if you were using fresh mashed taters!

-Spread it out into an even layer.
+- Spread the batter out into an even layer.
 I suggest using a sturdy silicone spatula for this.
-The potatoes barely stick, therefore it’s easy to use and to clean up!
-Now all that’s left is to close the waffle iron lid and let it bake until golden brown and cooked throughout.
+The potatoes barely stick, therefore it’s easy to use and to clean up.
+Now all that’s left is to close the waffle iron lid and let the waffle bake until golden brown and cooked throughout.

 Cheddar Mashed Potato Waffles